-Minsk, the capital of Belarus, is best summed up as “bombastic.”
-Think wide avenues lined with monolithic Soviet-era buildings.
+Minsk, Belarus' capital can feel bombastic.
+Think wide avenues lined with monolithic Soviet buildings.
 The vast squares have monumental centerpieces.
 Modern skyscrapers and shiny new gold-tipped orthodox churches are everywhere.
 The streets are clean and well maintained.
 Everything is in its place in Minsk.
-Locals say that Belarusians appreciate order in everything.
-In fact, an advert from a mobile company tells you as much at the baggage claim at Minsk airport.
 Belarus is the capital of a dictatorship after all, so none of this should come as a surprise.
 Minsk has a full set of everything you'd expect from a former Soviet Republic.
-But it has the added advantage for the visitor that it hasn't been abandoned, ignored or torn down.
-Instead it has been rather revered or even celebrated.
-Among the highlight sights in Minsk are the striking new National Library building, the main market hall and the almost-finished bright white All Saints Church.
-In good weather the fairground rides in Gorky Park can be a fun way to spend a couple of hours.
-Independence Square, with its statue of Lenin on a column, is the most photogenic of the various squares.
+But it has the added advantage for the visitor that it hasn't been abandoned, ignored, or torn down.
+Instead it has been revered, or even celebrated.
+Among the city's highlights are the striking new National Library building, main market hall, and the shining, newly finished All Saints Church.

-In fact you'll find statues of Lenin and other Communist greats all over the place in Minsk.
-Yet there's also a surprising number of US fast food chains.
+You'll find statues of Lenin and other Communist greats all over the place, as well as a striking number of American fast food chains.
 McDonald’s and KFC are a given.
 Cinnabon and Papa John's might come as a surprise.
 Our favorite place to spend an evening in Minsk is the Old Town, which is undergoing significant rebuilding.
-It features architecture on a much more human scale.
-It's the city's liveliest neighborhood in the evening.
-Yes, Minskers can have fun too...
-As long as they don't make a mess and aren't too rowdy.
-For dining we suggest keeping to places serving local dishes.
-As long as you're a fan of meat and potatoes you can eat well enough for a few dollars.
-Restaurants serving foreign cuisine are pricey and more about showing off than enjoying great food.
+It features architecture on a much more human scale, and is the city's liveliest neighborhood in the evening.
+Yes, locals can have fun too, as long as they don't make a mess and aren't too rowdy.
+For dining, we recommend keeping to places serving local dishes.
+As long as you're a fan of meat and potatoes, you can eat well enough for a few dollars.
+Restaurants serving foreign cuisine are pricy and more about showing off than enjoying great food.

 Where to stay in Minsk